Wi-Fi Connection

 6. Select SAVE to save your new policy with the configured settings.

-The policy can be viewed by selecting the dropdown next to Wi-Fi Connection on the Device Posture tab.
+View the policy by selecting the dropdown next to Wi-Fi Connection on the Device Posture tab.
 See Device posture.

 • Device labels applicable to the policy.